decyphertek-io/decyphertek/docs/products/gcp-openvas-instructions.md

 # May take up to a minute or two to sync the changes.
 ssh adminotaur@IP-OF-SERVER
 ```
+* If unable to use either ssh soltutions, please review your permisisons in GCP.

 OpenVAS GVM Login:
 ------------------